As a CISO, you're always looking for the next big breakthrough to increase your organization's overall security posture.

 In fact, untrained employees are far more likely to lead to a breach than DDoS attacks or any other hacking technique.

 Generally speaking, the average employee is not going to act maliciously on purpose.
 Sure, there are cases of malicious insiders that seek to wreak havoc on an organization out of spite or for monetary gain, but this is far less common than an employee causing damage by accident.
-According to KnowBe4, only 3% of attacks rely on malware to exploit a technical flaw; the other 97% rely on social engineering tactics!
+According to KnowBe4, only 3% of attacks rely on malware to exploit a technical flaw; the other 97% rely on social engineering.

 Social engineering exploits every human's natural instinct to trust something that appears legitimate.
 Social engineers use Open Source Intelligence (OSINT) to gather information about their potential targets.
 Information on social media sites such as Facebook or LinkedIn and public-facing websites provide a plethora of data for a bad actor.
 Knowing enough about you, attackers can craft convincing and targeted attacks against you and your organization.

 In the world of cybersecurity, the best defense is ultimately being on the offense.
 Simply put, this means that CISOs must be proactive rather than reactive to potential cyber threats.
 Social engineering awareness training arms your employees with the knowledge they need to recognize threat actors.

 Recent Enterprise Social Engineering Attacks

 Before the 2016 presidential election, malicious actors from Russia sent spear-phishing emails to members of the Democratic National Convention's network.
-The result was attackers gaining access to thousands of confidential and sensitive emails regarding the Democratic candidate Hilary Clinton's campaign.
+The result was attackers gaining access to thousands of confidential and sensitive emails regarding the Democratic candidate Hillary Clinton's campaign.

 Start Protecting Your Organization Today

-The first is investing in employee cybersecurity education and training to empower your employees to think before they click.
+First, invest in employee cybersecurity education and training to empower your employees to think before they click.